 Personal Injury in the Workplace and When to Sue

-Most people think that if they’ve been injured on the job, they can only collect from workers compensation.
-While that is true in some cases, there are exceptions to the rule that enable injured employees to sue for further damages.
+Most people think that if they’ve been injured on-the-job, they can only collect from workers compensation.
+While true in some cases, there are exceptions to the rule that enable injured employees to sue for further damages.

-- You may be able to file a products liability suit if you were injured by a defective product
+- You may file a products liability suit if you were injured by a defective product

 - If a machine you use injures you because it is defective, dangerous, or did not operate correctly, you can sue the manufacturer of the machine.